 What happens if the public like a couple of options equally?

 That’s fine.
 One of the points of consulting is to get a better idea of what our residents want.
 Ideally this will narrow it down to two or three main options that we can investigate further.
-In late 2020, we will take your feedback as well as technical investigations, affordability, environmental impacts and a range of other material to Council to determine what is the best option to proceed with.
+In mid-2021, we will take your feedback as well as technical investigations, affordability, environmental impacts and a range of other material to Council to determine what is the best option to proceed with.